 , acroesthesias (pl)

-Pain in the bodily extremities of one or more of the extremities; such as, in the hands, fingers, feet, toes, etc.: "The physiotherapist made a special sock for the patient to protect her from the acroesthesia she was experiencing in the soles of her feet."
+Pain in the bodily extremities of one or more of the extremities; such as, in the hands, fingers, feet, toes, etc.: Mr. Black, the physiotherapist, made a special sock for Nancy to protect her from the acroesthesia she was experiencing in the soles of her feet.

 acroparesthesia (s) (noun)

 1. Disease marked by attacks of tingling in the outer parts of the body: Dr. Jones, the doctor, who specialized in tropical diseases, was puzzled by the acroparesthesia Norbert had because the symptoms did not match those of any known diseases.